-CIRCLE DIALOGUE AND COMMUNITY BUILDING
+COMMUNITY BUILDING CIRCLES

-Circles are a powerful tool to facilitate group dialogue and build a sense of community.
-In a typical circle process, all participants form a circle, usually sitting in chairs or on the floor, without any desks.
-The circle facilitator presents a question or circle prompt, and all participants are given the opportunity to respond.
-Everyone then takes turns sharing perspectives on the question.
-Sometimes facilitators will pass around a "talking piece" of the group's choice to remind everyone that the person holding the "talking piece" has the floor and everyone else should listen respectfully.
-Participants are given the option to pass and simply listen to others' responses.
+Restorative circles are a powerful mechanism for facilitating collaborative discussions and building a sense of community among groups of people.
+In a community building circle, all participants form a circle in which everyone can see one another, while seated in chairs, on the floor (usually for younger children) or while standing.
+The circle facilitator presents a question or circle prompt, and each participant is given the opportunity to respond.
+Participants then take turns sharing their perspectives on the question/circle prompt.
+Most RP facilitators use a "talking piece" of the group's choice, that is passed from person to person as each takes their turn to speak.
+The person holding the "talking piece" has the floor, and all others actively listen.
+Participants are also given the option not to speak (pass) or they may ask the facilitator to come back to them later.